-According to Maryland state law, all drivers must carry car insurance with at least $30,000 for bodily injury per person, $60,000 for bodily injury per accident and $15,000 for property damage.
-Insurers also must include $2,500 in personal injury protection, unless you ask to limit the coverage in writing.
-But despite having mandatory personal injury protection, Maryland is not a no-fault state.
+According to Maryland state law, all drivers must carry car insurance that covers at least $30,000 for bodily injury per person, $60,000 for bodily injury per accident and $15,000 for property damage.
+Insurers also must include $2,500 in personal injury protection, unless you decline the coverage in writing.
+But despite personal injury protection being offered with every policy, Maryland is not a no-fault state.

-To verify your insurance status, your insurer will need to submit a FR-19 form — Maryland's insurance certificate — to the Maryland Motor Vehicle Administration (MVA) on your behalf.
+To verify your insurance status, your insurer will need to submit an FR-19 form — Maryland's insurance certificate — to the Maryland Motor Vehicle Administration (MVA) on your behalf.

 Maryland required car insurance coverage

 Maryland car insurance minimum requirements

 A valid Maryland auto insurance policy includes liability insurance, uninsured/underinsured motorist coverage and personal injury protection.
 These coverages pay for the other party's medical bills and car repairs following an accident, along with some of your own expenses.
 Here's a deeper look: